jparis/TGAresizer/README.md

 TGAresizer
 ==========

-Resize TGA files by 1/2
+A javascript application that resizes TGA files by 1/2